Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 \section{Results}

-This section presents the results obtained from the detection of online coordination.
+This section presents the results obtained from the detection of online coordination\footnote{Code publicly available at \url{github.com/mminici/USElection-CoIA-TheWebConf25}}.
 We first present the results for the detection of \textit{web domain promotion} and \textit{content amplification}.
 Following the identification of these campaigns, we examine the content pushed by coordinated networks and the engagement received by suspicious actors focusing on several interaction and engagement metrics.